Bacon and Spinach Baked Eggs

 Filling the Ramekins

-You can pile these pretty high actually.
+You can pile these baked egg ramekins pretty high.
 Start by making sure to lube up your ramekins with either butter or give them a quick spray with non-stick spray.

-Once the ramekins are buttered/sprayed, wedge in a good piece of toast or an English muffin.
+Once the ramekins are buttered/sprayed, wedge in a piece of toast or an English muffin.

 Next, crumble up the bacon and add it on top of the toast.
 About a strip per ramekin is enough but you could do 1 1/2 strips if you want to get crazy.

 Then evenly divide your spinach between the dishes.
-Make a little divet in the middle of the spinach for your egg to sit.
+Make a little well in the middle of the spinach for your egg to sit.

 Crack the egg right in the middle of the dish.
 Sprinkle the egg with some parmesan, lemon zest, and salt and pepper and you’re in business!

-Bake these guys at 350 degrees until the egg white is set but the yolk is still slightly soft, about 15-20 minutes.
+Bake these guys at 350 F˚ until the egg white is set but the yolk is still slightly soft, about 15-20 minutes.
 Let them cool for a minute and serve them up!

-These are really fun to eat.
+These bacon and spinach baked eggs are really fun to eat.
 As you break through the layers in the dish, the egg mixes with all the fillings and toast and makes for a really filling breakfast even though it doesn’t look like a huge amount of food.

 If you wanted to make this into a larger casserole, I would layer toast in a square baking dish and top with the same ingredients and then crack 4-6 eggs on top and bake it for probably 30 minutes.
 That would work just fine I think!